Hon Hai's Gou says 'very serious' about Toshiba chip unit bid | The Japan Times

 Gou sees an opportunity at Toshiba similar to Sharp.
 Toshiba’s operation will be able to expand if it has access to more capital resources, while Hon Hai, also known as Foxconn, needs the target’s supplies as it builds iPhones and other devices for its customers.
 Flash-memory will be used in increasing quantities for products like 8K high-resolution displays.

-“We can’t afford not having this technology,” Gou said at event in southern China on Wednesday to open a new $9 billion (about ¥1 trillion) display plant.
+“We can’t afford not having this technology,” Gou said at an event in southern China on Wednesday to open a new $9 billion (about ¥1 trillion) display plant.

 Gou made similar proclamations when he embarked on the mission to buy Sharp, a deal originally resisted by the target’s management and some regulators.
 He saw an opportunity to shake up the struggling Japanese company and take more control over the supply chain for electronic products like Apple Inc.’s iPhone and Sony Corp.’s PlayStation.
 He prevailed against stiff cultural resistance and a politically connected rival bidder.